jarekb84/Grandus/docs/projects/project-01-establish-core-feedback-loop/epic-01-targeted-expansion-and-resource-setup/story-06-add-visual-feedback-for-selected-hex.md

 ## Notes / Context

 *   Focuses purely on the visual rendering aspect of hex selection.
+*   Depends on the hex interaction and state management system implemented in Story 05a.
-*   Depends on the selection state logic implemented in Story 5.
+*   Depends on the selection logic implemented in Story 5.
 *   This story was derived from Epic '01-Targeted-Expansion-And-Resource-Setup' as part of the initial breakdown.

 ---